kep4k/steam_games/README.md

 estimated_downloads: proxy for audience reach reviews_like_rate values (e.g., 95) will be scaled to 0–1 by dividing by 100 before calculation: proxy for sentiment
-reviews_activity_rate: proxy for engagement, calculated as the ratio of a game’s number of reviews to the maximum review count in the dataset (i.e., normalized to the range 0–1)
+reviews_activity_rate: proxy for engagement, calculated as the ratio of a game’s number of reviews to the amount of downloads of this game (i.e., normalized to the range 0–1).
+Initially, it was planned to calculate it as the ratio of a game’s number of reviews to the maximum review count in the dataset, but this would have created an evaluation of the game in relation to the best, so we changed it.

 ## Limitations